INFORMATION AND ASSISTANCE IN COLLEGE SOCCER:

 MORE INFO AND ASSISTANCE COMING SOON!

-For immediate assistance, contact Ubaldo Murillo at firstname.lastname@example.org and schedule a meeting with Ubaldo.
-Ubaldo is not only the Club President, but he is also a Product Manager for the Pennsylvania Higher Education Assistance Agency (PHEAA) and a Head College Soccer Coach.
+For immediate assistance, contact Ubaldo Murillo at email@example.com and schedule a meeting with Ubaldo.
+Ubaldo is not only the Club President, but he was also a Product Manager for the Pennsylvania Higher Education Assistance Agency (PHEAA) for over 15 years and was a Head Men's and Women's College Soccer Coach for 7 years.

 The below sites are the most popular sites used by coaches to recruit players from Division I to Division III.
 Over 80% of colleges use these sites.
 Each one of these sites offer a free option for the players.
 The club has also teamed up with some of these platforms to provide our players with the full benefits of their tools.